Gjernslav/odin-recipes/README.md

 # odin-recipes

 This project was challenging at first but I learned quite a lot.
 I am writing this after I completed 4 recipes on my main website.
-Remembering that this was just a bare bones.
+Remembering that this was just a bare bones project.
+I used the previous lessons to assist me, The only thing I really need to be more conscious of is commits.
+I need to make more notes even when I was doing simple things like fixing all my typos, or even going back and adding the nonreffer and other tweaks to my links.
+This was fun to make and also to see what and how much I done was impressive to me.
+Im excited to go back to this project and make new adjustments and commits as I progress.